Rapid Alert System for Food and Feed - eLearning module

 - Be proficient in the language of the training (English/French according to the session).

-The overall objectives of the BTSF Training Programme/Course on
+The overall objectives of the BTSF Training Programme/Course on Using IMSOC components to achieve the next level of collaboration between competent authorities are:

 - To provide for a common understanding of the current state of play of suitable tools and approaches to address new developments are planned for iRASFF and TRACES applications;